hillaryychan/COMP3231/notes/09_File-System-Internals.md

 The file system assigns special meaning to the content of these files;

 * a directory file is a list of directory entries
-* a directory entry contains file name, attributes and the file i-node number.
+* a directory entry contains file name, attributes and the file inode number.
 This maps a human-oriented file-name to a system oriented name

 #### Directory Entries